steveworld/search/README.md

 `Maven/Disable Maven Nature`.
 This way you get all the niceties of the maven dependency management without the hassle of the (current) maven eclipse plugin, everything compiles fine from within Eclipse, and junit works and passes from within Eclipse as well.
-* When a pom changes simply rerun mvn eclipse:eclipse and then run Menu Eclipse/Refresh Project.
+* When a pom changes simply rerun `mvn test -DskipTests eclipse:eclipse` and then run Menu `Eclipse/Refresh Project`.
 No need to disable the Maven "Nature" again and again.
 * To run junit tests from within eclipse click on the project (e.g. `search-core` or `search-mr`, etc) in the eclipse project explorer, right click, `Run As/JUnit Test`, and, for `search-mr`, additionally make sure to give it the following VM arguments:

     -ea -Xmx512m -XX:MaxDirectMemorySize=256m -XX:MaxPermSize=128M